mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 	- Initial thought: Vitarka
 	- Developing thought: Vichara

 In the first part of thinking – Initial thought – the mind explores the primary most obvious parts of an idea and its baring on the self.
-Something like "I have to
+Something like "I have to turn my essay in this afternoon."

 The second part of thinking – Developing thought – If the thought is about an essay we are writing that is due this afternoon the developing thought is to consider the parameters of the assignment: "Am I doing it correctly?
 Am I handing it in on time?
 Should I read it again before handing it in?"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjAxMDIwNzAsLTE1NTE2NjQxNjcsLT
+eyJoaXN0b3J5IjpbMTIyODEyNjgwNywtMTU1MTY2NDE2NywtND
-Q3MDk0ODQwMCwtMTAxOTc5MDY1NCwxNzgxMTM2MTE5LDY4OTUw
+cwOTQ4NDAwLC0xMDE5NzkwNjU0LDE3ODExMzYxMTksNjg5NTA3
-NzA3LC0xODQyOTM1ODY1LC02MjgzNTUzMzIsLTUwNzI0MTA2OC
+MDcsLTE4NDI5MzU4NjUsLTYyODM1NTMzMiwtNTA3MjQxMDY4LC
-wtMTQyNzczNDE4NywyNzY2MzM1NTgsMTM2NDIzMTgxMiw2Njg1
+0xNDI3NzM0MTg3LDI3NjYzMzU1OCwxMzY0MjMxODEyLDY2ODU4
-ODU2MjgsNDQyNzE4MDU3LDc5NzA4ODg2NSw3NTM4Mjk1NjAsMT
+NTYyOCw0NDI3MTgwNTcsNzk3MDg4ODY1LDc1MzgyOTU2MCwxOT
-k5NzExNjA3MCwtMjA4NTc5OTk2Nyw0MzU4MTAzMjcsOTczOTEy
+k3MTE2MDcwLC0yMDg1Nzk5OTY3LDQzNTgxMDMyNyw5NzM5MTIz
-MzYyXX0=
+NjJdfQ==
 -->